Two dead as XPT derails in Victoria

 About 160 passengers were on board when it derailed.

-The track buckled and both carriages shifted at least 10m from their normal trajectory.
+The track buckled and both carriages shifted at least 10 metres from their normal trajectory.

-All passengers who were able to walk from the train have been taken to the Wallan McDonald’s and BP station area, which is being used as a triage centre.
+All passengers who were able to walk from the train were taken to the Wallan McDonald’s and BP station area, which was used as a triage centre.

 By 9pm on Thursday, CFA said the rescue had been completed.